bentwheel/lgbtq-retirement-meps-analysis/README.md

 or above 400% FPL are generally ineligible for ACA premium tax credits or Medicaid benefits.
-The binned levels of income as a percentage of FPL used in the visualization below are relevant to eligibility thresholds for various state- and federally-funded or reduced-cost health plans.
+The binned levels of income as a percentage of FPL used in the visualization below are relevant to eligibility thresholds for various state- and federally funded or reduced-cost health plans.

 <img src="README_files/figure-gfm/marriage_class_and_income-1.png" style="display: block; margin: auto;" />